Rajasthan Technical University

 Rajasthan Technical University (RTU) is an affiliating university in Kota in the state of Rajasthan, India.
 It was established in 2006 by the Government of Rajasthan to enhance technical education in the state.
 It has many affiliated colleges under its umbrella.

 RTU is on the campus of the University Engineering College, Kota, previously Engineering College of Kota and now University Teaching Department which is now an autonomous institute.

 The university affiliates about 130 engineering colleges, 4 B.Arch colleges, 41 MCA colleges, 95 MBA colleges, 44 M.Tech colleges and 03 hotel management and catering institutes.
 More than 2.5 lakh students study in the institutes affiliated to the university.

 The university offers Bachelor of Technology, Master of Technology, Master of Business Administration, Master of Computer Applications, and Bachelor of Hotel Management and Catering Technology.

 Campus

 Rajasthan Technical University is on the campus of University Engineering College, Kota (formerly Engineering College, Kota).
 The lush green campus is at the bank of river Chambal in an area of more than 385 acres.

 The campus is on the Rawatbhata Road, about 14 km from Kota Railway Station and 10 km from Kota bus stand.
 It is approximately 500 km from New Delhi, and about 250 km from the state capital Jaipur.

 Organisation and administration

 Governance

 The Governor of Rajasthan is the chancellor of the university.
-Santosh Kumar Singh was appointed Vice Chancellor (VC) in August 2022 replacing Ram Avatar Gupta.
+Prof. Nimit Ranjan Choudhary was appointed Vice Chancellor (VC) in October 2025.